 Overthinking conversations and replaying what you said

-Worrying you’ve disappointed someone or let them down
+Worrying you’ve disappointed or angered someone or let them down

 Taking responsibility for other people’s feelings